bitsgalore/bitsgalore.github.io/_posts/2024/2024-11-14-escape-from-the-phantom-of-the-pdf.md

 endobj
 ```

 JHOVE cannot handle octal escape sequences properly, which leads to a parse error that ultimately results in JHOVE reporting a validation error that is completely unrelated to the "Producer" field.
-In their original post, the authors claimed that this is not allowed by the PDF specification.
-They also advised to restrict the values in PDF metadata fields to plain ASCII, or otherwise UTF-16BE.
+In their original post, the authors claimed that the way the octal escape sequences are used in this file is not allowed by the PDF specification.
+They also advised against the use of octal escape sequences, and to restrict the values in PDF metadata fields to plain ASCII, or otherwise UTF-16BE.
 Finally they argue that the presence of octal escape sequences[^1] "raises the risk of causing problems in the future", and that "JHOVE probably is not the only software that will get confused" by this.

 ## Is JHOVE the only software that gets confused by octal escape sequences?